 - If the project is federally funded, a copy of the grant abstract must be submitted to ensure that the work to be done under the grant is the same as that being proposed to the IRB.

-The University of Montana requires that all research projects involving human subjects conducted by UM faculty, staff and students be approved by UM's IRB unless exempted as outlined in the document "Is your project Human Subjects Research?"
+The University of Montana requires that all research projects involving human subjects conducted by UM faculty, staff and students be approved by UM's IRB unless the project does not qualify as "human subjects research" as outlined in the document "Is your project Human Subjects Research?"
 Any employee, adjunct faculty member, or student who, on behalf of the University of Montana, conducts research using human subjects must receive IRB approval prior to recruiting or screening human subjects, and the necessary forms must be submitted prior to the research proposal being submitted to a sponsor for funding.
 IRB approval is granted for a maximum of one year, unless otherwise noted.

-The UM IRB will not review proposals for projects conducted at off-campus locations which do not involve UM personnel or students.
+The UM IRB will not review proposals for projects conducted at off-campus locations which do not involve UM personnel or students unless done as a fee-based external review.
 However, it must review projects conducted at off-campus locations that involve UM personnel or students who are engaged in research with human subjects (see guidance on engagement: http://www.hhs.gov/ohrp/policy/engage08.html).
 Interagency agreements currently exist with Montana State University (MSU), St. Patrick Hospital/Community Medical Center, and the Rocky Mountain Tribal IRB such that a project that has been approved by one of their IRBs does not need review by the UM IRB.

 Subcontracted Research: When a UM researcher is engaged in a subcontracted portion of a non-exempt human subjects research study, regardless of whether that portion considered by itself would meet an exemption, the subcontracted researcher must obtain IRB review and approval for that activity.
 The researcher may take either of the following actions: